 The Karuk Homes I project has received a 2015 allocation of $874,302 in federal tax credits and $3,409,157 in state tax credits from the California Tax Credit Allocation Commission (CTCAC).
-It will build 30 new single-family units (29 LIHTC units and one manager’s unit) on Karuk Tribal Trust Land in Yreka, CA.
+It built 30 new single-family units (29 LIHTC units and one manager’s unit) on Karuk Tribal Trust Land in Yreka, CA.

 The project has a mix of homes with three bedrooms at 1,918 square feet; four bedrooms at 2,004 square feet; and five bedrooms at 2,750 square feet.